 This slow cooker banana bread comes out to be incredibly moist and is the perfect breakfast or dessert dish.

-If you’re feeling a bit adventurous and love a bit of crunch in your banana bread then try adding some chopped walnuts, almonds or even some pecans.
-You can even try adding some chocolate chips if you want a delicious blend of chocolate and banana.
+If you’re feeling a bit adventurous and love a bit of crunch in your banana bread, then try adding some chopped walnuts, almonds or even some pecans.
+You can also try adding some chocolate chips if you want a delicious blend of chocolate and banana.
 Whatever you decide to add you will find that 1 cup should be more than enough.

 There is one thing that I have always loved about doing cakes and desserts in the slow cooker.
 That one thing is how incredibly hard it is to stuff up the recipe.
-Very rarely I end up with burnt breads, puddings and other dishes that can so easily go wrong when you cook in a traditional oven.
+Very rarely I end up with burnt bread, puddings and other dishes that can so quickly go wrong when you cook in a traditional oven.

 The smell that comes from the slow cooker is amazing and an even better reason to cook a banana bread in the slow cooker rather than the oven.

-If you want to see how to put this delicious slow cooker banana bread recipe together then be sure to check out the video below.
-If you like the video, then be sure to subscribe to the YouTube channel so you’re kept up to date on all my latest videos.
+If you want to see how to put this delicious slow cooker banana bread recipe together, then be sure to check out the video below.
+If you like the video, then be sure to subscribe to the YouTube channel, so you’re kept up to date with all my latest videos.

 Slow Cooker Banana Bread Recipe